-In conformity with the four pillars of the UN CT Global Strategy, Switzerland has developed its international co-operation and a wide range of effective instruments to combat terrorism and the financing of terrorism.
+In conformity with the four pillars of the UN CT Global Strategy, Switzerland has developed its international cooperation and a wide range of effective instruments to combat terrorism and the financing of terrorism.

-Switzerland's National Counter-Terrorism Strategy, adopted in 2015, is built on four pillars: "prevent"; "prosecute"; "protect"; and "prepare".
-The main objective of this strategy is formulated as follows: No terrorist acts are perpetrated in Switzerland.
+Switzerland's National Counter-Terrorism Strategy, adopted in 2015 (update planned in 2020), is built on four pillars: "prevent"; "prosecute"; "protect"; and "prepare".
+The main objective of this strategy is lined out as follows: No terrorist acts are perpetrated in Switzerland.
 Its territory is neither misused for terrorist financing, nor for the provision of logistical support or the planning of terrorist activities within Switzerland or abroad.

 - Addressing the conditions conducive to the spread of terrorism (Pillar I), Switzerland is strongly engaged in development programmes worldwide, as well as in peacekeeping and peacebuilding processes, notably ensuring mediation in various conflict zones.
 It supports initiatives at the level of international or regional organisations, including the Global Counterterrorism Forum (GCTF) and the OSCE.
-On 4 December 2017, Switzerland adopted the National Action Plan to Prevent and Counter Radicalisation and Violent Extremism, which falls within the first pillar of the strategy. - Concerning the prevention and fight against terrorism (Pillar II), Switzerland is, as a member of the Financial Action Task Force (FATF), implementing the Recommendations of the FATF on the fight against money laundering, the financing of terrorism and proliferation.
+On 4 December 2017, Switzerland adopted the National Action Plan to Prevent and Counter Radicalisation and Violent Extremism, which falls within the first pillar of the strategy. - Concerning the prevention and fight against terrorism (Pillar II), Switzerland is, as a member of the FATF, implementing the Recommendations of the FATF on the fight against money laundering, the financing of terrorism and proliferation.
 As a member, it is periodically subject to an evaluation by peer FATF member states of its anti-money laundering and terrorism financing system.
 Switzerland underwent its fourth mutual evaluation by FATF in 2016.
-The Mutual Evaluation Report of Switzerland has been published and is accessible through the following link: https://www.newsd.admin.ch/newsd/message/attachments/46552.pdf or on the FATF-Website.
-Switzerland has effective legislation to permit rapid co-operation in the sphere of mutual legal assistance in criminal matters, in particular for the purpose of blocking funds.
-It has also introduced a federal act on the division of forfeited assets (LVPC), which lays down the procedure for dividing those assets between Switzerland and foreign States. - Switzerland contributes to strengthening the UN system for building the capacities of States to prevent and combat terrorism (Pillar III).
+The mutual evaluation report of Switzerland has been published and is accessible through the following link: or on the FATF-Website.
+Switzerland has effective legislation to permit rapid cooperation in the sphere of mutual legal assistance in criminal matters, in particular for the purpose of blocking funds.
+It has also introduced a federal act on the division of forfeited assets (LVPC),5 which lays down the procedure for dividing those assets between Switzerland and foreign States. - Switzerland contributes to strengthening the UN system for building the capacities of states to prevent and combat terrorism (Pillar III).
 Notably, it supports the global and regional work and initiatives of the UNODC, the GCTF and the OSCE.
 Switzerland supported the development of capacity-building and best practices within OSCE by contributing to the drafting, translation and launch of a guidebook entitled "Preventing Terrorism and Countering Violent Extremism and Radicalisation that lead to terrorism". - Finally, respect for human rights and the rule of law (Pillar IV) is the fundamental basis for Switzerland's fight against terrorism: it is essential that counterterrorism efforts and policies are carried out within the framework of international law and particularly of human rights, refugee law and international humanitarian law, maintaining a balance between prevention and repression.
 Switzerland promotes exchanges on issues relevant to accountability, transparency and legality in the fight against terrorism, and also supports training on human rights and counter-terrorism for police officers from South Eastern Europe and the South Caucasus.
 This programme has been developed with the participation of ODIHR.

-Within the four areas of Prevention, Repression, Protection and Crisis Preparedness, the strategy defines six strategic goals for achieving the main objective.
-The strategic goals are:
+Within the four areas of Prevention, Repression, Protection and Crisis Preparedness, the strategy defines the following six strategic goals for achieving the main objective.